kevinvu0606/kevinvu0606/README.md

 - 🔭 I'm currently a Graduate Software Engineer working at Tyro Health / Medipass!
 - 🌱 I’m currently learning everything
 - 🥅 2022 Goals: Build an app with Django and learn Typescript
-- ⚡ Fun fact: I love playing video games and am trying to learn how to powerlift
+- ⚡ Fun fact: I love playing video games and am trying to learn how to powerlift and run a faster 5k.

 <br />